 Fan Dumb: In-Universe: Max loudly nitpicks the superhero movie she and Caroline sneak into in "And the Hold-Up."

-Fanservice: Occasionally, but especially Max's dress from the S1 finale.
+Fanservice: Occasionally with Max, but especially her dress from the S1 finale.

 Jacob and Jebediah in "And the Three Boys With Wood."